gophergala2016/syamp/README.md

 I built this app so that i can control and moniter programs on my Raspberypi B+ 2 running snappy ubuntu core 15.04.
 Currently, i use my laptop for this(i ssh into my pi).
-I hate that i have to move to my computer room to power of my pi when am outside hunging out with friends, having my lunch and just feeling lazy to get out of bed when iam sleepy.
+I hate that i have to move to my computer room to power of my pi when am outside hunging out with friends, having my lunch or just feeling lazy to get out of bed when iam sleepy.

-Now i can do it using my phone!
+Now i can use my phone!

 ## Installation
 go get github.com/gophergala2016/syamp